tremo123/Ogar-unlimited/README.md

 9. Adv Multiverse system
 10. client config system

-#####anything else, if you improved it, you dont have to give us credit, or else if you just copied, you must give us credit
+#####Anything else, if you improved it, you dont have to give us credit, or else if you just copied, you must give us credit